lcamichigan/alumni-association-bylaws/README.md

 transferred to the trustee.
 During the term of the trust the income of the trust fund shall be paid to Lambda Chi Alpha Educational Foundation, Inc. of Indianapolis, Indiana.
-If this Zeta is reactivated within a period of twenty&nbsp;(20) years from the date of the commencement of this trust, the trust shall terminate and the proceeds shall be distributed to a not-for-profit corporation which shall be organized for the same purposes as this Corporation was organized.
-In the event that this Zeta is not reactivated within this term of twenty&nbsp;(20) years, then at the end of this term the trust shall terminate and the proceeds shall be distributed to Lambda Chi Alpha Educational Foundation, Inc. of Indianapolis, Indiana.
+If this Zeta is reactivated within a period of twenty (20) years from the date of the commencement of this trust, the trust shall terminate and the proceeds shall be distributed to a not-for-profit corporation which shall be organized for the same purposes as this Corporation was organized.
+In the event that this Zeta is not reactivated within this term of twenty (20) years, then at the end of this term the trust shall terminate and the proceeds shall be distributed to Lambda Chi Alpha Educational Foundation, Inc. of Indianapolis, Indiana.

 2. _Dissolution_.
 Should this Corporation be dissolved while Sigma Zeta is still